Broad Street Station (Philadelphia): History

-The original station was designed by Wilson Brothers & Company under authority of the old Philadelphia, Wilmington and Baltimore Railroad (established 1836 from merger of four smaller segment lines dating to 1831, running southwest to Baltimore and its President Street Station which had just been purchased by the Pennsylvania Railroad assuming control) in the same year of completion in 1881.
-It was one of the first steel-framed buildings in the United States to use masonry not as structure, but as a curtain wall (as modern-designed skyscrapers do).
+The original station was designed by Wilson Brothers & Company under authority of the old Philadelphia, Wilmington and Baltimore Railroad, established in 1836 from a merger of four smaller segment lines dating to 1831, running southwest to Baltimore and its President Street Station, which had just been purchased by the Pennsylvania Railroad assuming control, following its completion in 1881.
+The station was one of the nation's first steel-framed buildings, using masonry not as structure but as a curtain wall, which is the present process used in the construction of modern skyscrapers.
 Initially, trains arrived via elevated tracks built above Filbert Street.
 By 1885 the land between the station and the Schuylkill River had been purchased and cleared, and a nine-block viaduct constructed.

 Broad Street Station was dramatically expanded by renowned Philadelphia architect Frank Furness in 1892–93.
 Wilson Brothers designed a new train shed (1892) that was constructed high over the existing sheds, which were subsequently demolished.
-The new shed had the largest single span of any station roof in the world - 306 ft (91 m).
+The new shed had the largest single span of any station roof in the world – 306 ft (91 m).
 In 1894 the PRR moved its headquarters from Fourth Street to the office building above the station.
 In the 1930s PRR headquarters moved to the newly built Suburban Station Building at 1600 Filbert Street (now John F. Kennedy Boulevard).
 The train shed suffered a massive 1923 fire, and was demolished.
 The station itself was demolished in 1953, a year after train service to it had ceased.